 Music by: Aaron Olwell

-Every day we will spend time learning Robin's favorite songs, games, stories, and stunts to amaze our friends.
+Every day we will spend time learning Robin's and DeLaura's favorite songs, games, stories, and stunts to amaze our friends.
 We will wrap up each day making toys and instruments to take home at week's end.

 Music by: John Devine and American Dance Musicians Course Attendees: Shake a leg, create some interesting rhythms, and sing some crazy songs.
 This class will take folk song and dance in all kinds of fun directions.